Why does the space shuttle returning to Earth cause two separate sonic booms?

 Dark Energy Survey (DES)

-This project will build a new 500-megapixel CCD camera for the 4-m Blanco telesctop at CTIO in Chile.
+This project built a new 500-megapixel CCD camera for the 4-m Blanco telesctop at CTIO in Chile.
 We will use it to study supernovas and the time development of large scale structure (the distribution of galaxies and clusters of galaxies).
 These measurements will begin to constrain the properties of the dark energy, possibly testing whether or not it is Einstein's cosmological constant.
-We wil begin collecting data in 2009.
+We wil begin collecting data in 2013.

 Large Synoptic Survey Telescope (LSST)